Data Support Services (pilot)

 Authors are generally encouraged to make data available to editors and peer reviewers, which using the Data Support Services (and some other data repositories) can facilitate.

-Authors who use the service to publish their research data will make their data openly available, under either a Creative Commons attribution license (CC BY) or the CC0 public domain waiver.
-On submission, authors are asked to select a license and to agree to the figshare terms and conditions.
+Authors who use the service to publish their research data will make their data openly available, under either a Creative Commons attribution licence (CC BY) or the CC0 public domain waiver.
+On submission, authors are asked to select a licence and to agree to the figshare terms and conditions.
 We strongly encourage authors to make data available under Creative Commons CC0 to enable maximum potential for reuse.
 More information about the licences available in figshare can be accessed here.